The Isiah Montouth Project Scholarship

 1. Prepare two responses to the following personal statement prompts:

-3. Send a copy of your transcript to scholarships@isiahmontouth.org (an unofficial transcript is fine).
+2. Gather a copy of your high school or community college transcript (an unofficial transcript is fine).